Davide-sd/ip_address/README.md

 5. Click the `Install` button next to `Public IP Address`

 ## FAQ

-### The widget is not working.
-There are errors about `QtPositioning` and `QtLocation`.
-What can I do?

-It may happens that the widget does not load, complaining about something like `QtPositioning` and `QtLocation`.
-If this is the case and you are using Ubuntu (18.04), run this command:

-`sudo apt-get install libqt5positioning5 libqt5location5 qtlocation5-dev qtpositioning5-dev qml-module-qtlocation qml-module-qtpositioning`

-In any other distribution, you must look for libraries regarding *qt5 positioning* and *qt5 location*, as well the development libraries and the *qml bindings*.

 ### Can you add an option to use a different map provider other than OpenStreetMap?